OUR COUNSELLORS HELP PARENTS WITH:

 How do I pay for the session?

-You can pay by EFTPOS after your session.
+You can pay by EFTPOS after your session. or we can invoice you.

 If you pay by bank transfer, you can find the details below.
 Make sure that you include your name and date of the session.